tmadi626/BudgetTracker/README.md

 ## 🧐 About <a name = "about"></a>

 The BudgetTracker software helps you keep track of your monthly budget so that you never have to lose track of your expenses again.
-BudgetTracker is currently for desktops and soll will be a cross platform app for iOS and Android.
+BudgetTracker is currently for desktops.

 ## 🏁 Getting Started <a name = "getting_started"></a>